 Treatment extends far beyond repairing the injury, also focusing on restoring dignity.
 Patients coming to the Hamlin Fistula Hospital receive a customised program that includes nutrition, physiotherapy, counselling, and rehabilitation.

-To this day, at 96 years old, Catherine still lives at the hospital in Ethiopia.
-Her work has seen the treatment of more than 60,000 women and has continued uninterrupted for more than half a century.
+Catherine Hamlin's work has seen the treatment of more than 60,000 women and has continued uninterrupted for more than half a century.

 Catherine is a champion for these women who have traditionally had little to no supporters to help improve their lives.